 Nominee Age Position

 John A. Fallon, M.D.
-69 Director
+70 Director

 John G. Freund, M.D.
-63 Director
+64 Director

 David Hirsch, M.D., Ph.D.
-46 Director
+47 Director

 John A. Fallon, M.D.
-Dr. Fallon served as Senior Vice President and Chief Physician Executive at Blue Cross Blue Shield of Massachusetts ("BCBS") from 2004 through 2015.
+Dr. Fallon has served as a member of our Board since June 2016.
+Dr. Fallon served as Senior Vice President and Chief Physician Executive at Blue Cross Blue Shield of Massachusetts ("BCBS"), a health insurance company, from 2004 through 2015.
 Prior to his role at BCBS, Dr. Fallon served as Chief Executive Officer for clinical affairs at the State University of New York Downstate Medical Center, including University Hospital of Brooklyn and the clinical faculty practice plan.
 His professional experience also includes the Partners Healthcare System, where he was Chairman of the physician network.
 Dr. Fallon was also the CEO of Charter Professional Services Corporation and the founder and CEO of North Shore Health System, a large physician-hospital organization in Massachusetts.
-He serves as the lead independent director on the board of directors of Insulet Corporation (NASDAQ: PODD), a medical devices company, and as a member of the boards of directors of Exact Sciences Corporation (NASDAQ: EXAS), a molecular diagnostics company and AMAG Pharmaceuticals, Inc. (NASDAQ: AMAG), a specialty pharmaceutical company.
+He serves on the board of directors of Insulet Corporation (NASDAQ: PODD) (2012 to present), a medical devices company, and as a member of the boards of directors of Exact Sciences Corporation (NASDAQ: EXAS) (2016 to present), a molecular diagnostics company and AMAG Pharmaceuticals, Inc. (NASDAQ: AMAG) (2014 to present), a specialty pharmaceutical company.
 Dr. Fallon is Chairman of the board of directors of NEHI (Network for Excellence in Health Innovation).
 In the past, he also served as a member of several not-for-profit boards, including: Alliance for Healthcare Improvement, Massachusetts Health Quality Partners, Massachusetts E-Health Collaborative and Neighborhood Health Plan.
 He also co-chaired, with the Massachusetts Secretary of Health and Human Services, the Massachusetts Patient Centered Medical Home Initiative.
-Dr. Fallon Practiced internal medicine for more than 20 years, fulfilled his residency at Boston City Hospital, and is Board Certified in Internal Medicine.
-He received a BA from the College of the Holy Cross, an MBA from the University of South Florida and a Doctor of Medicine from Tufts University School of Medicine.
+Dr. Fallon practiced internal medicine for more than 20 years, fulfilled his residency at Boston City Hospital, and is Board Certified in Internal Medicine.
+He received a B.A. from the College of the Holy Cross, an MBA from the University of South Florida and a Doctor of Medicine.